-Foreign Bank Account Reporting: When a Person has Foreign Bank Accounts, they will often have an Offshore Reporting Requirement (in order to avoid IRS Offshore Penalties).
+The IRS enforces Foreign Bank Account Reporting with an iron fist.
+When a person has Foreign Bank Accounts, they will often have an Offshore Reporting Requirement (in order to avoid IRS Offshore Penalties).

 It is important to make sure you are in IRS Offshore Compliance, in order to avoid excessively high fines and penalties.

 - Form 8621

 Learn Your Options Before Acting Hastily